 In a fertile couple, pregnancy begins with the release of an ovum (egg) from the woman’s ovaries.
 The egg enters the fallopian tube where it meets with sperm that have traveled there, following intercourse, from the vagina.
 The sperm normally fertilize the egg in the fallopian tube.
 The fertilized egg, now called an embryo, begins to divide and in four days, contains many cells.
 At this time, the embryo moves from the fallopian tube to the uterine cavity where it “floats” for another two days.
 The embryo then implants in the uterine wall, and becomes a pregnancy.

-The GIFT technique follows nature by allowing the eggs to fertilize and develop in the natural environment of the fallopian tube, and then to make their way to the uterus for implantation according to a normal timetable.
+The GIFT technique allowed the eggs to fertilize and develop in the fallopian tube, and then to make their way to the uterus for implantation according to a normal timetable.
 In contrast, in vitro fertilization (IVF) places fertilized eggs directly into the uterus.
-One of GIFT’s major advantages over IVF is that the technique relies to a far greater degree on the body’s natural processes and timetable to produce pregnancy, and is acceptable to those religious groups which avoid the more embryo invasive technologies.
-In technical IVF terms, we would say that it is the best of all methods of “co-culture”.
+The problems with GIFT that IVF has solved, include that GIFT requires surgery and you don’t know if the eggs are fertilized.
+It is interesting to discuss this older procedure even though it is rarely used today.

 Prior to any GIFT, IVF, or ICSI procedure, the woman receives hormones to stimulate development of the ovarian follicles, which are sac-like structures that contain the eggs.
 Administering these hormones allows us to retrieve many ripened eggs, and thus increase the chance of pregnancy.